gbaydin/OxCaptcha_java/README.md

 Released under the BSD license.

-OxCaptcha is currently a repackaging of the [SimpleCaptcha](http://simplecaptcha.sourceforge.net/) library by James Childers (released under the BSD License).
+OxCaptcha is based on the [SimpleCaptcha](http://simplecaptcha.sourceforge.net/) library by James Childers (released under the BSD License).